laravel/docs/validation.md

 		//
 	}

-If validation passes, your code will keep exeucting normally.
+If validation passes, your code will keep executing normally.
 However, if validation fails, an `Illuminate\Contracts\Validation\ValidationException` will be thrown.
 This exception is automatically caught and a redirect is generated to the user's previous location.
 The validation errors are even automatically flashed to the session!

 If the incoming request was an AJAX request, no redirect will be generated.
 Instead, an HTTP response with a 422 status code will be returned to the browser containing a JSON representation of the validation errors.